elambova/Capstone-TravelApp/README.md

 The following extend have been implemented:

 - Add end date and display length of trip.
-  -Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
+- Pull in an image for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
 - Incorporate icons into forecast.